How to pronounce anecdotally

 Some learners struggle with pronouncing silent consonants.
 In English, there are certain letters that are silent in certain words, but their presence can impact the pronunciation of other letters.
 For instance, the “b” in “subtle” is silent, but it affects how the “t” and “l” are pronounced.
 Being aware of which consonants are silent and how they affect pronunciation can help you improve your spoken English.

-See also How to test a solar panel
+See also How to use tomato puree

 It is important to remember that pronunciation is a key aspect of effective communication in English.
 By avoiding common pronunciation mistakes, you can enhance your ability to be understood and convey your thoughts clearly to others.